What Is Herpes Zoster?

-What Is Herpes Zoster Vaccine?
+What Is the Herpes Zoster Vaccine?

-This vaccine is a live, weakened form of the varicella zoster virus.
+This vaccine is made of inactivated varicella zoster virus.
 It is given as a shot under the skin in 2 doses that are 2 to 6 months apart.

 Who Should Get Vaccinated and When?

 What Are the Risks Associated With the Herpes Zoster Vaccine?

 Who Should Not Get Vaccinated?

 You should not get the vaccine if you:

 What Other Ways Can Shingles Be Prevented Besides Vaccination?

 You cannot get shingles if you have never had chickenpox.
 However, you may get a severe case of chickenpox.
-If you had chickenpox, you are at risk for shingles.
-Getting the vaccine can reduce your risk.

 WHERE CAN I GET MORE INFORMATION?